History of Ecuador: Lasso's (2021–2023) and Noboa's (since 2023) presidencies

 On 15 October 2023, center-right candidate Daniel Noboa won the run-off of the premature presidential election with 52.3% of the vote against leftist candidate Luisa González.
 On 23 November 2023, Daniel Noboa was sworn in as Ecuador's new president.

 On 7 January 2024, Los Choneros leader José Adolfo Macías Villamar, alias "Fito", escaped from prison in the city of Guayaquil, on the day of his scheduled transfer to a maximum-security prison.
 The events were reported the next day by authorities, with charges being filed against two prison guards.
 Following the escape, Noboa declared a state of emergency, to last for 60 days, giving authorities the power to suspend people's rights and allowing the military to be mobilized inside prisons.
 Riots ensued in multiple prisons across Ecuador.
 Two days later, mass armed attacks occurred throughout the country, including armed groups storming a television broadcasting station mid-air.
 On 23 March 2024, Ecuador's youngest mayor, 27-year-old Brigitte García, mayor of San Vicente for the opposition The Citizens' Revolution, was shot dead.
 In April 2025, President Daniel Noboa won the run-off round of Ecuador's presidential election, meaning he will now serve a full four-year term.

 In June 2025, the powerful Ecuadorean gang leader "Fito" was recaptured and he was extradited to the US to face charges of drug and arms trafficking.
 In October 2025, five people were arrested following an alleged assassination attempt on President Daniel Noboa.
+In November 2025, the leader of Los Lobos, one of Ecuador's biggest drug-trafficking gangs, Wilmer "Pipo" Chavarria, was captured in Spain.